Pensions taxation – annual allowance

 If you think you are affected by the AA more information is available on the government’s website

-If you are unsure if you will be affected by the AA use the AA quick check tool on the FPS member website.
+If you are unsure if you will be affected by the AA use the AA quick check tool on the LGPS member website.

 This guide should not be treated as a complete and authoritative statement of the law.